-- · Ride outside using GPS. - Pair your Edge 1030 device with your smartphone using Bluetooth technology. - In the Garmin Connect Mobile app, from the settings menu, select Connections to update the list of riders for your GroupTrack session. - Make sure all of your connections pair to their smartphones and start a LiveTrack session in the Garmin Connect Mobile app. - Make sure all your connections are in range (40 km or 25 mi.). - During a GroupTrack session, scroll to the map to view your connections. - Stop riding before you attempt to view location and heading information for other riders in the GroupTrack session.
+- · Ride outside using GPS. - Pair your Edge 830 device with your smartphone using Bluetooth technology. - In the Garmin Connect app, select or · · ·, and select Connections to update the list of riders for your GroupTrack session. - Make sure all of your connections pair to their smartphones and start a LiveTrack session in the Garmin Connect app. - Make sure all your connections are in range (40 km or 25 mi.). - During a GroupTrack session, scroll to the map to view your connections. - Stop riding before you attempt to view location and heading information for other riders in the GroupTrack session.